-Is your current element media being used to its fullest extent?
+Is your current cartridge media being used to its fullest extent?

-An element should not be evaluated on surface area alone.
+A cartridge should not be evaluated on surface area alone.
 Bridging is a scenario which is caused by overcrowding media in an element compromising the “effective surface area”.
-It is also possible to have too much filter media in an element causing the filter to be less effective.
+It is also possible to have too much filter media in a cartridge causing the filter to be less effective.
 In some applications depth style elements are beneficial, and in others pleated style elements are more appropriate.
 Additionally, a used filter analysis is a very good way to determine if your existing element is performing properly and to its fullest capability.

-Explore our extensive range of elements or get in touch to organize an obligation-free filtration optimization consultation today!
+Explore our extensive range of filter cartridges or get in touch to organize an obligation-free filtration optimization consultation today!